technofania/axismundi/README.md

 # AXIS MUNDI

-**Urban Metabolism — A real-time art installation interpreting the city as a living organism.**
+**Urban Metabolism: A real-time art installation interpreting the city as a living organism.**

+IG: mat.swiderski

 A city is rarely silent.
 More often, it breathes—sometimes steadily, with the imposed rhythm of morning commutes and evening returns, and sometimes violently, reacting to sudden rain, a gathering crowd, or unrest.
 In the Axis Mundi: Urban Metabolism project, I look at Kraków's Main Square not as an architectural stage set, but as a biological superorganism with its own nervous system and its own pulse.